Quansight-Labs/quansight-labs-site/posts/2021/10/interchange-dataframe-protocol-for-cudf.md

 # run some operations with Dask, then cuDF and compare performance.
 ```

-Along the way, we should load the dataset many times.
-Or more commonly, we use the pair `to_pandas`/`from_pandas` to move from one dataframe library to another.
-Outcomes of these practices are:
+Along the way, we load the dataset many times.
+We use the pair `to_pandas`/`from_pandas` to move from one dataframe library to another.
+Challenges arise with this practice:

 - possible memory overhead